deathbybandaid/piadvanced/README.md

 * Setting up / mounting a usb device for permanent storage.
 * Email server
 * A way to load in a pihole teleport.

-# Instructions

-sudo git clone https://github.com/deathbybandaid/piadvanced.git /etc/piadvanced/

-### The main script

-sudo bash /etc/piadvanced/extendedinstall.sh

-### Optional Step, we are going to change the root password.
-##### If you are paranoid,,, make it something secure, use a password generator if needbe.
-Or simply don't be connected to a network for this step.

-sudo passwd root

-sudo bash /etc/piadvanced/renamedefaultpiuser.sh

-###### This will remove the root password we added earlier and lock the account.
-passwd -dl root

-sudo reboot

-after it reboots, login as your new user.

-# Enjoy